 This is the classic guided journal that started it all.
 It's a hardcover book with hundreds of prompts, from "What were your grandparents like?" to "What was your proudest moment as a mother?"

-• Who It's Best For: Families who want to create a truly exceptional, comprehensive biography as a milestone gift (think a 70th birthday or anniversary).
-It's the best choice for capturing the full depth and nuance of a life story without putting any of the work on your mom.
+- Who It's Best For: Families who want to skip the "fill in the blank" approach and create real, conversational memory together.
+Perfect as a milestone gift (70th birthday, anniversary, or just because).
+It's the best choice for capturing the full depth of a life story while preserving the actual sound of her voice.

-You share the conversations, we write the story and create structure.
+You have the conversations together.
+We write the story and handle the design.
 You remain the final editor.

 Read our full Abrevity comparison to see if it's the right fit for your family: Abrevity vs. Storyworth.